top of page

 Iceland allowed peaks into her beauty.
 Each stop rendering us speechless.
 Her contrasts of beauty and beast.
 Volatility and peacefulness all in a day.

 There are so many stories, legends and explanations for this phenomenon that turns the sky into liquid.
 The scientific nutshell is that light from solar activity that passes through the earths magnetic field gets pulled to the north and south poles and trapped there.
 This becomes the lights.
 According to Native Americans, the lights are ancestors dancing.
-Many believing that it is good luck to conceive a child under Arora promising some magic babies.
+Many believing that it is good luck to conceive a child under Aurora promising some magic babies.

 We set out with a group equally as eager to see her majesty shine.
 Alas, she remained elusive to us.
 This was the closest I got - a Northern Lights drink.
 A deliciously beautiful hangover in a glass.
 Dancing under the Northern Lights remains on my bucket list.